refraction-ray/iastu-hpc2-manual/users/basics/storage.md

 ## /DATA

 /DATA dir is in the hdd of master node, which has size of **2T** in total.
 Every users has read and write permission in this dir.
+This dir is also shared via NFS and accessible to all computation nodes.
 The best practice is to firstly create a subdir in /DATA with the username for later use.
 Large data file should be stored in this dir.

 ## /tmp